siddiqur-54/task_documentations/Normalization and ACID Properties/Normalization and ACID Properties_README.md

 ## 4.4 Durability:
 🔼 [Back to Top](#table-of-contents)

 `Durability` ensures the permanency of something.
 In DBMS, the term `durability` ensures that the data after the successful execution of the operation becomes permanent in the database.
 These updates now become permanent and are stored in non-volatile memory.
 The effects of the transaction, thus, are never lost.
 The durability of the data should be so perfect that even if the system fails or leads to a crash, the database still survives.
-However, if gets lost, it becomes the responsibility of the recovery manager for ensuring the durability of the database.
 For committing the values, the COMMIT command must be used every time we make changes.

 **Some important points:**